Machinery CE Marking, UKCA Marking and PUWER

 We will help you with:

-• deciding whether and how the Machinery Directive and work equipment regulations apply to your products
+• deciding whether and how the new Machinery Regulation and work equipment regulations apply to your products

 • finding the best standards and providing risk assessment checklists and other materials